emiago/diago/README.md

 ## Contributions
 Please open first issues instead PRs.
 Library is under development and could not have latest code pushed.

+Please avoid following:
+- Creating BIG PRs that create feature or lot of refactoring without having Issue that explains and discuss more about requirements
+- Creating Change Log or some other textual files that add some sort of documentation.
+This is why we need Issue and ID issue.
+If you want to have this better be documented pls open issue.
+Lot of is highlighted on releases so if change is big it will probably be stored.
+- English is main language for code and for comments.
+Any other language used in any commit will be rejected.

 ## Usage